Get to know our current fellows and fellowship leaders:

 A medical school nephrology professor is credited with inspiring Juan’s interest in the field of nephrology.
 “His ability to explain even the most complex acid base disturbances and electrolyte imbalances and their repercussions captivated me,” says Juan.
 “I was instantly hooked.

-Juan enjoys play sports, particularly tennis and soccer.
+Juan enjoys playing sports, particularly tennis and soccer.
 He plays the saxophone, is into fitness, nutrition, video games and family!

 Marco Thierry, MD